Xtremefaith/div-starter/library/features/acf/acf-field-date-time-picker/readme.txt

 This is an add-on for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin, that allows you to add a Date and Time Picker field type.

+NOTE: v 2.0.13 and onwards requiers at least ACF 4.3.5

 [youtube http://www.youtube.com/watch?v=Mumx4HGOljQ]